pit hardening

 Deciduous Fruit for North Florida

-... which is the second stage of fruit development.
-This stage can be recognized by the increased difficulty of cutting through the pit with a knife.
+... set, the stone or pit is soft and the proportion of flesh to pit is small.
+The second stage is a transitional stage in which the pit hardens.
+After pit hardening, the third stage begins ... the increased difficulty of cutting through the pit with a knife.
 When the knife first encounters a resistance to cutting through the seed, the pit hardening stage has begun.
-Optimum soil moisture conditions are essential during the final swell to increase fruit size.
-Irrigation is ...
+Optimum soil moisture conditions ...

 edis.ifas.ufl.edu